-If you have successfully completed all modules of your curriculum and your thesis, you can apply to complete your master degree.
+Once you have successfully completed all modules in your curriculum and have finished your thesis, you can apply to complete your master degree.

 1. Register Your Thesis Subject and Supervisor

-Once you and your supervisior agreed on the subject of your thesis, compose an abstract structured as follows:
+Once you and your supervisor agreed on the subject of your thesis, compose an abstract structured as follows:

 - expected result